autostructure/docs/puppet/blogs/secure_windows_june.md

 ## Selectively Enforcing Vulnerabilities

-Keep in mind there are a lot of exceptions and you might want to turn some on or off depending on the system.
+Keep in mind there are a lot of exceptions and you might want to turn certain vulnerabilities on or off depending on the system running the Puppet agent.

-Here's how to do that:
+Here's how you can do this in your ogranization's Hiera at the 'role' level:

 ```yaml
 # hieradata/role/videoserver.yaml
 secure_windows::stig::v73101::enforced: false
 ```

-This disables the vulnerability for this kind of server.
+This disables the vulnerability for this kind of server, in our case video servers.
 You can then use your own code.

 ## Reverse Engineering Existing Security Settings